PrasannaAdiga/bookstore-app/README.md

  - To access gateway server running on port 8080(zone1)/9080(zone2): http://localhost:<port>/<service-name-defined-in-gateway-server>/<service-path>

 # Inter Service Communication
-Along with Client Side Load Balancer and Circuit Breaker
+Along with Client Side Load Balancer, Circuit Breaker and Retry

-By Using Spring Cloud OpenFeign with Spring Cloud LoadBalancer(Load Balancer) and spring-cloud-starter-circuitbreaker-resilience4j(Circuit Breaker)
+By Using Spring Cloud OpenFeign with Spring Cloud LoadBalancer(as a Load Balancer) and spring-cloud-starter-circuitbreaker-resilience4j(as a Circuit Breaker)

- - Add the dependency 'spring-cloud-starter-openfeign' and 'spring-cloud-starter-circuitbreaker-resilience4j'
+ - Add the dependency 'spring-cloud-starter-openfeign', 'spring-cloud-loadbalancer and 'spring-cloud-starter-circuitbreaker-resilience4j'
- - Add the dependency 'resilience4j-micrometer' along with 'spring-boot-actuator', which will provide additional metrics related to api gateway routers.
+ - Add the dependency 'resilience4j-micrometer' along with 'spring-boot-actuator', which will provide additional metrics related to resilience4j.
- - By default, Spring Cloud OpenFeign uses Spring Cloud LoadBalance as a client side load balancer.
- - The OpenFeign will auto-integrate with service discovery like Consul, if 'spring-cloud-starter-consul-all' is in classpath
+ - The OpenFeign will auto-integrate with service discovery like Consul, if 'spring-cloud-starter-consul-all' is in the classpath to get the details of running micro service instances
  - To use it we need to declare an interface with required methods for communication.
 Method signature must be similar to the one which is defined in the actual microservice.
  - The interface has to be annotated with @FeignClient that points to the service using its discovery name as registered in Consul.
  ```